-- Melt butter in heavy medium skillet over medium-high heat.
+- Melt butter in a heavy medium skillet over medium-high heat.
 Add onion and sauté until translucent, about 8 minutes.
-Add spinach and stir until spinach is dry, about 3 minutes.
+Add spinach and stir until spinach is dry about 3 minutes.
 Cool slightly.

-- Preheat oven to 375°F. Sprinkle both cheeses over bottom of unbaked pastry shell.
+- Preheat oven to 375°F. Sprinkle both kinds of cheese over the bottom of the unbaked pastry shell.
 Top with spinach mixture.
-Beat eggs, cottage cheese, salt, pepper, and nutmeg and in large bowl to blend.
+Beat eggs, cottage cheese, salt, pepper, and nutmeg in a large bowl to blend.
 Pour over spinach.
 Bake until filling is set, about 50 minutes.
 Cool slightly.
 Cut into wedges and serve.

 Popeye (Spinach) Burger

 Sloppy recipe writing such as that makes me absolutely CRAZY!
 What is one "bag" of spinach?
-Are you talking about the 10-ounce steamer, or the 12-ounce package, or the 24-ounce family-size from Wal-Mart?
+Are you talking about the 10-ounce steamer, the 12-ounce package, or the 24-ounce family size from Walmart?

 The lovely Emily at the blog OatAndSesame actually did it right.
 She has presented a well-written recipe for a spinach burger that tastes wonderful.